-Effective Fall term, August 28, 2017:

-, , , Initial Fees Application Fee (one-time charge) \$55.00 Registration Fee (one-time charge) \$145.00 Tuition Charge Per Semester (Tuition is charged and payable on the first day of the class in the semester) Tuition for Students attending Full Time: (12 to 18 credits per semester) \$9,112.00 Tuition for students attending Three Quarter Time = (9 to 11.99 credits per semester) \$6,834.00 Tuition for students attending Half Time = (6 to 8.9 credits per semester) rution for students attending than time = (o to 0.5 credits per semester) \$4,556.00 Tuition for students attending Less Than Half Time (0 to 5.99 credits per semester) Tallion for state the attenual grass main rain (or to order to eath per semicotor) \$2,278.00 Tuitition for students attending over Full Time = (19-24 credits per semester) \$11,390.00 Education Fee per Semester by degree Associate of Arts/Science Degree - Bachelor of Arts/Science Degree 4 (Exceptions are noted below) \$440.00 Associate/Bachelor of Science Degree in the following majors: \$770.00 BS-Biomedical Sciences, AS/BS-Biotechnology, AS-Diagnostic Medical Sonography, BS-Dietetics & Nutrition, AS-Histotechnology, AS/BS-Medical Laboratory Science/Technician, AS-Nuclear Medicine Technology, AS-Nursing, AS- Occupational Therapy Assistant, AS-Physical Therapist Assistant, AS-Radiation Therapy, AS-Radiologic Technology, AS-Respiratory Therapy, AS-Surgical Technology Associate of Science Degree with a major in Baking and Pastry Arts or Culinary Arts \$1,440.00 Externship Education Fee Baking and Pastry Arts or Culinary Arts \$1,440.00 LALETTISTIP LUCCATION FEE DAKING AND FASTLY ALLS OF CUITINALY ALLS 00.00 نار Textbook prices are available on the student portal by course.
-Estimate for books per semester \$800.00 •
+Effective Fall term, August 28, 2017: Initial Fees Application Fee (one-time charge) \$55.00 Registration Fee (one-time charge) \$145.00 Tuition Charge Per Semester (Tuition is charged and payable on the first day of the class in the semester) Tuition for Students attending Full Time: (12 to 18 credits per semester) \$9,112.00 Tuition for students attending Three Quarter Time = (9 to 11.99 credits per semester) \$6,834.00 Tuition for students attending Half Time = (6 to 8.9 credits per semester) \$4,556.00 Tuition for students attending Less Than Half Time (0 to 5.99 credits per semester) \$2,278.00 Tuitition for students attending over Full Time = (19-24 credits per semester) \$11,390.00 Education Fee per Semester by degree Associate of Arts/Science Degree - Bachelor of Arts/Science Degree (Exceptions are noted below) \$440.00 Associate/Bachelor of Science Degree in the following majors: \$770.00 BS-Biomedical Sciences, AS/BS-Biotechnology, AS-Diagnostic Medical Sonography, BS-Dietetics & Nutrition, AS-Histotechnology, AS/BS-Medical Laboratory Science/Technician, AS-Nuclear Medicine Technology, AS-Nursing, AS- Occupational Therapy Assistant, AS-Physical Therapist Assistant, AS-Radiation Therapy, AS-Radiologic Technology, AS-Respiratory Therapy, AS-Surgical Technology \$770.00 Associate of Science Degree with a major in Baking and Pastry Arts or Culinary Arts Externship Education Fee Baking and Pastry Arts or Culinary Arts \$1,440.00 \$770.00 Texthe all unices are excitable on the student nextel by severe.
+Estimate for books

+Textbook prices are available on the student portal by course.
+Estimate for books

+per semester \$800.00

+64